Optikube/.github/profile/README.md

 ## Using OptiKube
 With Optikube installed, you can immediately start to harness the full potential of your Kubernetes cluster:
   - Navigate to the frontend to view and analyze cost insights and resource usage.
-  - Use the interactive tools to set up and adjust KEDA scalers according to your specific requirements and priorities.
+  - Use the HPA dashboard to set up and adjust KEDA scalers according to your specific requirements and priorities.
   - Benefit from automatic adjustments to your deployments, ensuring efficient resource use and cost savings.

 ## Updating OptiKube